 - Network Congestion: Large transaction volumes or congestion on the network can cause withdrawal processing delays.

-- Technical Difficulties: Similar to any other online platform, Binance may encounter technical issues or downtime, which can impact withdrawal processing times.
+- Technical Difficulties: Similar to any other online platform, Binance may encounter technical issues or downtime, impacting withdrawal processing times.

 - Security Checks: Binance may conduct additional security checks, such as manual reviews or user identity verification, particularly for large withdrawals or high-risk transactions.
 These procedures may lengthen processing times.